René de La Tour du Pin

-François René de La Tour du Pin, Marquis de la Charce, was a French Military Officer, Politician and Social Reformer.
+Charles-Humbert-René de La Tour du Pin Chambly de La Charce, (April 1, 1834 – December 4, 1924), was a French military officer, politician and social reformer.

 Life

 Early life

-François-René was born on April 1, 1834, in Arrancy, in the Picardy Region of France.
+La Tour du Pin was born on April 1, 1834, in Arrancy, in the Picardy Region of France.
 He was the eldest son of Humbert de La Tour du Pin, Marquis de La Charce, and Charlotte Alexandrine de Maussion.
-He came from a long line of French aristocrats, with one his direct ancestors fighting on crusade with Louis IX.
-François-René was a descendant from an old noble dauphinoise family, which instilled a strong Catholic and Royalist identity in the young René.
+He came from a long line of French aristocrats, with one of his direct ancestors fighting on crusade with Louis IX.
+La Tour du Pin was a descendant from an old noble dauphinoise family, which instilled a strong Catholic and Royalist identity in the young René.

-François-René's father instilled a spirit of noblesse oblige in the young boy, along with a deep care for his local community and the people that lived in it, especially its poorer members.
+La Tour du Pin's father instilled a spirit of noblesse oblige in the young boy, along with a deep care for his local community and the people that lived in it, especially its poorer members.
 This spirit of service to local community would later extend to a care for France as a whole.

 In 1892, he married his cousin, Marie Séraphine de La Tour du Pin Montauban.
 The marriage never produced any children.